betterscientificsoftware/bssw.io/CuratedContent/SwTestingTutorialTutorialsPoint.md

 This tutorial is designed for software testing professionals who would like to understand the Testing Framework in detail along with its types, methods, and levels.
 This tutorial provides enough ingredients to start with the software testing process from where you can take yourself to higher levels of expertise.

-Before proceeding with this tutorial, you should have a basic understanding of the software development life cycle (SDLC).
+Before proceeding with this tutorial, you should have a basic understanding of the software development lifecycle.
 In addition, you should have a basic understanding of software programming using any programming language.

 <img src='https://github.com/betterscientificsoftware/images/raw/master/Logo-class_tutorialpoint_logo.png' class='logo' />

 #### Contributed by [David Bernholdt](http://github.com/bernhold)

+#### Publication date: August 1, 2019

 <!---
 Publish: yes